yonatankarp/yonatankarp.com/clbxd818b00j4qonveyffcm79.md

 }
 ```

-Alternatively, we can make the former *Helper* stateless for reuse...
+Alternatively, the former *Helper* can be made stateless for reuse...

 ```kotlin
 class FullNameFormatter {